uink45/Beacon-Chain-Light-Client-Prototype/README.md

 This is a C# prototype implementation of the [Altair Minimal Light Client Specification](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/sync-protocol.md).

 ### Functionality
 Currently, the prototype can track the latest block header in the beacon chain.
-It achieves this by initializing from a trusted checkpoint root (using the Lodestar API) to know the current sync committee.
-It then verifies the header of the latest blocks by checking if the sync committee signature is valid and that enough validators had signed.
+It achieves this by initializing from a trusted snapshot to know the current sync committee.
+After successfully initializing, it trustlessly verifies the latest block headers by checking if the sync committee signature is valid and that enough validators had signed.

 ### Requirements
 - .NET Core 5.0 or greater
 - Visual Studio 2019 or above

 ### Before Running
-To initialize and sync with the beacon chain, the light client uses Lodestar's API for fetching a snapshot.
+To initialize and sync with the beacon chain, the light client requires a local server to send REST-API requests.
+This server is a modified version of the [Lodestar Beacon Chain Client](https://github.com/ChainSafe/lodestar) that was created by [Chainsafe](https://github.com/ChainSafe).
+It can be started by using the instructions in the GitHub repository.
+Once the server has subscribed to gossip core topics and synced, follow the instructions below to initialie the light client.

 The snapshot contains the following information:
 - Block header
 - Public keys of the validators part of the current sync committee
-- Merkle branch proof of the committee
+- Merkle proof of the sync committee

-If there is no snapshot available for a checkpoint root, the light client will fail to initialize.
-So before starting the light client, go to the [Lodestar Demo](https://light-client-demo.lodestar.casa/) and check if able to initialize from a trusted checkpoint root.
-If the Lodestar light client can sync without any errors, then the light client can be started.

 ### Installation & Running
 ```